imvan2/readmes/PullRequestReview.md

-# Guildelines for reviewing pull requests on Github
+# Guidelines for reviewing pull requests on Github

 **These are just general guildelines.
-They need not be strictly followed**
+They need not be strictly followed.**

 1. With the pull request open, check if the branches are correct.